Tullia (daughter of Cicero)

 Tullia (c.
 79 BC – February 45 BC), sometimes referred to affectionately as Tulliola ("little Tullia"), was the first child and only daughter of Roman orator and politician Marcus Tullius Cicero, by his first marriage to Terentia.
-She was the sister of Marcus Tullius Cicero Minor, born in 65 BC, who became consul in 30 BC.
+She was the sister of Marcus Tullius Cicero Minor, born in 65 BC, who became suffect consul in 30 BC.

 Life

 What is known of Tullia's life is from Plutarch's account of Cicero and the letters that Cicero wrote to others, particularly to her mother, and to his friend, the eques Titus Pomponius Atticus.

 In 66 BC, Tullia was betrothed to Gaius Calpurnius Piso Frugi.
 They were married in 63, when Tullia was fifteen or sixteen, and Piso not much older.
 He embarked on the cursus honorum, the course of a Roman political career, serving as quaestor in 58, but he died the following year.
 In 56, Tullia married Furius Crassipes.
 By all accounts, they had a happy marriage, but nonetheless divorced in 51, for reasons that remain obscure.

-During the Caesar's civil war, Tullia visited her father at Brundisium.
-In Cicero's letters, he complains that Terentia had failed to provide Tullia a proper escort, or sufficient money for her expenses.
+During the Civil War, Tullia visited her father at Brundisium.
+Cicero is said to have complained that Terentia failed to provide their daughter a proper escort, or sufficient money for her expenses.

 In the summer of 50 BC, Tullia married Publius Cornelius Dolabella.
 Her father had not consented to the match, and instead wished for her to marry Tiberius Claudius Nero.
 However, Tullia and her mother Terentia had selected Dolabella to be Tullia's next husband while Cicero was away from Rome governing the province of Cilicia.
 Tullia and Dolabella were married even before Cicero returned to Rome.
 The pair had two sons but their marriage was not a happy one.
 The first boy was born May 19, 49 BC, and died the same year.
 Tullia divorced Dolabella in November 46, during her second pregnancy.
 She died in February 45, one month after giving birth to her second son (who survived, but would die soon after Tullia's death).
 Tullia died at Cicero's villa in Tusculum.
 Cicero's friends and colleagues wrote letters of condolence to the grief-stricken orator; some of these have survived.
 His second wife, Publilia, showed little sympathy; Publilia had always been jealous of the attention her husband lavished on his daughter and was in fact much younger than Tullia herself.
 Consequently, Cicero divorced Publilia.